aspose-cells/Aspose.Cells-Doc-md/swedish/androidjava/release-notes/release-notes-2018/aspose-cells-for-android-via-java-18-3-release-notes/_index.sv.md

 {{% alert color="primary" %}}

-Eftersom kodbasen för Aspose.Cells för Android via Java matchar koden för relevanta .NET- och Java-versioner, ingår de flesta ändringar, förbättringar och korrigeringar i Aspose.Cells för .NET v18.1, Aspose.Cells för .NET v18.2 , Aspose.Cells för .NET v18.3, Aspose.Cells för Java v18.1, Aspose.Cells för Java v18.2 och Aspose.Cells för Java v18.3 ingår också i denna Aspose.Cells för Android 3 Java v18.
+Since the code base of Aspose.Cells for Android via Java matches the code of relevant .NET and Java version(s), most of the changes, enhancements and fixes included in the Aspose.Cells for .NET v18.1, Aspose.Cells for .NET v18.2, Aspose.Cells for .NET v18.3, Aspose.Cells for Java v18.1, Aspose.Cells for Java v18.2 och Aspose.Cells for Java v18.3 ingår också i denna 07611073411 08.11073411

 {{% /alert %}}